chesapeaketechnology/gitlab-templates/README.md

 It's important to understand that these templates are versioned by branches in GitLab to improve stability between changes.
 Non-latest release branches will only make additive changes and backwards compatible changes.
 The latest release-branch branch will always be updated with the latest changes which can cause your pipelines to break.

 ### Getting Started
 Inside the root directory of your project, create a file named `.gitlab-ci.yml` and copy the content from the section(s) below that most closely match your needs.
-Multiple include statements can be combined to capture all of the jobs that you want to capture in your pipeline.
+Multiple include statements can be combined to capture all the jobs that you want to capture in your pipeline.

 ### Gradle Java Pipeline
 The standard gradle pipeline is the simplest way to get up and running quickly.
 It provides a full pipeline configuration that will build, test, and publish jars from a project.
 By default, snapshots are published whenever a branch is merged into the "default" branch.
 Release jars are only created when a GitLab pipeline is manually triggered with the "RELEASE" environment variable defined (values described below) from a branch match the below DEV_OR_RELEASE_REGEX variable.